5 ECTS Credits

 Level of Study

 Note: Course will only be arranged for min.
-4 students and max 8 students.
+4 students.

 Place of Instruction

 Lab-building at Haukeland University Hospital

 The main objective of the course is to provide the students with a sound introduction to modern, basic human immunology.

 - The field of immunology will be scrutinized by addressing both the normal functionality of the immune system, and immuno-related diseases.

 - The students will learn about methodology and techniques utilized in immunologic research

 - The course will form a platform for further study and research in immunology and related subjects